Want to take quizzes and track your credits?

 Specific examples of superuser improvements include:

-Standardized admission orders to make it easier for nursing staff to care for patients and increase efficiency for residents.
+Standardized admission orders to make it easier for nursing team members to care for patients and increase efficiency for residents

-A recent survey of residents at UI Health Care included the following responses:
+A recent survey of residents at the UI Health Care included the following responses:

 “I thought having residents teach the [EHR] course was great.
 I have been to generic courses in the past that haven't been as helpful.”